blopker/progressvs/README.md

 ###Newton's
 Newton's method of finding minimums is used to calculate the square root.

-This test is being run 100000 times to find the square root of 89262175 to an accuracy of .0001.
+This test is run 50000 times, finding the square root of 89262175 to an accuracy of .0001.

-Newton's test will show the raw calculation power of each language.
+Newton's test shows the raw calculation power of each language.

 ###Fibonacci
 The Fibonacci test calculates the nth Fibonacci number recursively.

-This test is being run 100 times to find the 20th Fibonacci number.
+This test is run 100 times, finding the 20th Fibonacci number.

-Fibonacci's test will demonstrate how well each language deals with large stack depths.
+Fibonacci's test demonstrates how well each language deals with large stack depths.

 ##Results
 Results are in seconds and shows the total time for all iterations of each test.

 ###Python
-Total time for Newton's method: 1.8387
+Total time for Newton's method: 0.884

-Total time for Fibonacci's number: 1.042
+Total time for Fibonacci's number: 0.934

 ###Progress
-Total time for Newton's method: 22.132
+Total time for Newton's method: 19.302

-Total time for Fibonacci's number: 21.064
+Total time for Fibonacci's number: 19.753